Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Preliminaries

-\begin{definition}[Solution of a CHC system] If a CHC system $\mathcal{H}$ is SAT, the solution of $\mathcal{H}$ is the corresponding interpretation $\mathcal{I}^*$, and $\mathcal{I}^*[p]$ is called a solution interpretation of the predicate $p$.
-If a CHC system $\mathcal{H}$ is UNSAT, the solution of $\mathcal{H}$ is a refutation proof that there is no such interpretation \textnormal{\cite{bjorner2013solving}}. \end{definition} The refutation proof can be seen as a specific value assignment for all the variables in $\mathcal{H}$ that can refute all the CHCs in $\mathcal{H}$.
-Hence, the problem discussed in this work is to find a solution to a given CHC system.
+\begin{definition}[Solution of a CHC system] A solution of $\mathcal{H}$ consists of its satisfiability and a proof of its satisfiability. \end{definition} If $\mathcal{H}$ is SAT, the proof is the corresponding interpretation $\mathcal{I}^*$, and $\mathcal{I}^*[p]$ is called a \textit{solution interpretation} of the predicate $p$.
+If $\mathcal{H}$ is UNSAT, the proof is a \textit{refutation} $\mathcal{R}$ demonstrating the nonexistence of a solution interpretation \cite{bjorner2013solving}.
+Therefore, the problem addressed in this work is to \textit{determine a solution for a given CHC system}.